Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 client-side redirect on success which can be replaced to another AJAX viewmodel handler via overriding this method in derived view class.

-Since version 0.7.1, setting class attribute `ajax_refresh`_ value to ``True`` causes the successful AJAX submission of the form with the inline formsets to refresh the form HTML with just saved values instead of `.get_success_url()`_ redirect to another url.
-That is useful when the additional client-side processing is required, or when the form is the part of some component, like :ref:`macros_bs_tabs` tab.
+Setting class attribute `ajax_refresh`_ value to ``True`` causes the successful AJAX submission of the form with the inline formsets to refresh the form HTML with just saved values instead of `.get_success_url()`_ redirect to another url.
+This is useful when the additional client-side processing is required, or when the form is the part of some component, like :ref:`macros_bs_tabs` tab.

 Zero or one related form is supported and zero / one / many of inline formsets.
 Adding / removing inlie forms is supported via Knockout.js custom bindings with XSS protection, which are generated via `set_knockout_template`_ function